MicrosoftDocs/visualfsharpdocs/docs/conceptual/operators.decimal[^t]-function-[fsharp].md

 # Operators.decimal<^T> Function (F#)

 Converts the argument to `System.Decimal` using a direct conversion for all primitive numeric types.
-For strings, the input is converted using `System.UInt64.Parse(System.String)` with `System.Globalization.CultureInfo.InvariantCulture` settings.
+For strings, the input is converted using `System.Decimal.Parse(System.String)` with `NumberStyles.Float` and `System.Globalization.CultureInfo.InvariantCulture` settings.
 Otherwise the operation requires an appropriate static conversion method on the input type.

 **Namespace/Module Path:** Microsoft.FSharp.Core.Operators